-- construction projects, - operational projects,
+- construction projects,

+- operational projects,

+- distribution costs and administrative expenses.

-The Company's financial and accounting system is the source of data for the entire reporting system operated by the Company, i.e:
+The Group's financial and accounting system is a source of data for the Group's entire reporting system, i.e.:

 - the financial reporting process,

 - interim reports,

 - the management reporting system.